thbrunzendorf/monitoring-demo/README.md

 Loki is currently left to default configuration using the filesystem for both index and chunks storage.

-Loki is runnung on http://localhost:3100 with e.g. http://localhost:3100/metrics being an available endpoint and http://localhost:3100/loki/api/v1/query?query=%7Bjob=%22monitoring-demo%22%7D being a valid query.
+Loki is running on http://localhost:3100 with e.g. http://localhost:3100/metrics being an available endpoint and http://localhost:3100/loki/api/v1/query?query=%7Bjob=%22monitoring-demo%22%7D being a valid query.